Last Updated on Nov 19, 2022

 These measures are based on the guidelines laid down by the Occupational Safety and Health Administration (OSHA) and the Compressed Gas Association (CGA).

 - Use open-air storage spaces to keep your propane tanks in – never store these tanks inside enclosed spaces, especially if it is a tiny space.

 - Keep your cylinders in the correct orientation (upright) as listed by OSHA.

 - Tightly close your tank’s valve when you’re not using the cylinder to avoid any gas leakages.

 - Propane tanks have their requalification dates noted on their collars.
 Please keep track of your tank’s expiration date before you use it.

-- When handling a propane cylinder, make sure you use gloves as well as other protective equipment.
+- When handling a propane cylinder, make sure you use gloves as well as other safety-protective equipment.

 How to properly clean Propane Tanks